-• Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Be sure to read Section 4, Your Costs for Covered Services , for valuable information about how cost-sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
-Please refer to the precertification information listed in Section 3 to be sur which services require precertification. • YOU MUST GET PRECERTIFICATION FOR RESIDENTIAL TREATMENT CENTER STAYS.
-Please refer to the precertification information listed in Section 3. • Note: Observation services are billed as outpatient facility care.
-Benefits for observation services are provided at the outpatient facility benefit levels described on page 77.
-See page 134-135 for more information about these types of services. • YOU MUST GET PRIOR APPROVAL for services such as the following: surgery for morbid obesity; surgical correction of congenital anomalies; and oral maxillofacial surgeries/surgery on the jaw, cheeks, lips, tongue, roof and floor of the mouth, and related procedures. • YOU MUST GET PRIOR APPROVAL for gender reassignment surgery.
-See page 20 for prior approval and page 60 for the surgical benefit. • When PRIOR APPROVAL IS REQUIRED for a surgical procedure and the surgery is performed on an inpatient basis, YOU MUST ALSO GET PRECERTIFICATION for the inpatient admission. • You should be aware that some Preferred (PPO) inpatient facilities may have Non-preferred (Non-PPO) professional providers on staff. • You must use Preferred providers in order to receive benefits.
-See page 18 for the exceptions to this requirement. - You are responsible for the applicable cost-sharing amounts for care performed and billed by Preferred professional providers in the outpatient department of a Preferred hospital. • We base payment on whether a facility or a healthcare professional bills for the services or supplies.
-You wil find that some benefits are listed in more than one Section of the brochure.
-This is because how they are paid depends on what type of provider or facility bills for the service. • The services listed in this Section are for the charges billed by the facility (i.e., hospital or surgical center) of ambulance service, for your inpatient or outpatient surgery or care.
-Any costs associated with the profession charge (i.e., physicians, etc.) are listed in Sections 5(a) or 5(b). • The calendar year deductible is \$500 per person (\$1,000 per Self Plus One or Self and Family enrollment). • Benefits for certain self-injectable drugs are limited to once per lifetime per therapeutic category of drugs when obtained from a covered provider other than a pharmacy under the pharmacy benefit.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
+Please refer to the precertification information listed in Section 3 to be sure which services require precertification. - YOU MUST GET PRECERTIFICATION FOR RESIDENTIAL TREATMENT CENTER STAYS.
+Please refer to the precertification information listed in Section 3. - Note: Observation services are billed as outpatient facility care.
+Benefits for observation services are provided at the outpatient facility benefit levels described on page 74.
+See page 131-132 for more information about these types of services. - YOU MUST GET PRIOR APPROVAL for services such as the following: surgery for morbid obesity; surgical correction of congenital anomalies; and oral maxillofacial surgeries/surgery on the jaw, cheeks, lips, tongue, roof and floor of the mouth, and related procedures. - YOU MUST GET PRIOR APPROVAL for gender reassignment surgery.
+See page 20 for prior approval and page 60 for the surgical benefit. - When PRIOR APPROVAL IS REQUIRED for a surgical procedure and the surgery is performed on an inpatient basis, YOU MUST ALSO GET PRECERTIFICATION for the inpatient admission. - You should be aware that some Non-preferred (non-PPO) professional providers may provide services in Preferred (PPO) facilities. - You must use Preferred providers in order to receive benefits.
+See page 18 for the exceptions to this requirement. - You are responsible for the applicable cost-sharing amounts for care performed and billed by Preferred professional providers in the outpatient department of a Preferred hospital. - We base payment on whether a facility or a healthcare professional bills for the services or supplies.
+You will find that some benefits are listed in more than one Section of the brochure.
+This is because how they are paid depends on what type of provider or facility bills for the service. - The services listed in this Section are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service, for your inpatient or outpatient surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are listed in Sections 5(a) or 5(b). - The calendar year deductible is \$500 per person (\$1,000 per Self Plus One or Self and Family enrollment).
+We state whether or not the calendar year deductible applies for each benefit listed in this section. - Benefits for certain self-injectable drugs are limited to once per lifetime per therapeutic category of drugs when obtained from a covered provider other than a pharmacy under the pharmacy benefit.
 You must use a Preferred pharmacy, thereafter.
 This benefit limitation does not apply if you have primary Medicare Part B coverage.
-See page 95 for information about specialty drug fills from a Preferred pharmacy.
+See page 93 for information about specialty drug fills from a Preferred pharmacy.
 Medications restricted under this benefit are available on our FEP Blue Focus Specialty Drug List.
-Visit www.fepblue.org
+Visit www.fepblue.org/specialtypharmacy or call us at 888-346-3731.